 Once a student begins participation in any program of athletics/activities at the high school, this Code will be in effect for the remainder of the student's high school attendance in District 204, including summer months.
 The high school will attempt to make all participants aware of this Code and other rules established by coaches/sponsors.
 Information may be furnished at enrollment, initial participation in an activity and periodically in connection with other activities.
 However, the responsibility of learning, understanding and following this Code and other applicable rules lies with the student participant.
+Written acknowledgement of this Code and other applicable rules lies with the student participant.
 Written acknowledgement of this Code by each participant will be sought but will not be a prerequisite to enforcement of this Code or other rules.